Good intentions vs. Reality – Downside Number 1!

 Before considering this option, always do your homework as the downside can be significant!

-If you decide it is more prudent to take out a separate car loan, don’t hesitate to give me a call on 0433 210 353, I will be happy to outline the options available!
+If you decide it is more prudent to take out a separate car loan, don’t hesitate to give me a call, I will be happy to outline the options available!